micheles/decorator/docs/README.rst

 Testing
 --------

-If you have the source code installtion you can run the tests with
+If you have the source code installation you can run the tests with

  `$ python src/tests/test.py -v`